sara-sabr/ITStrategy/presentations/en/2020-GCDevEx-DG-Comm.md

 - Private industry
 - US Government
 - BC Government
-- QC Government
+- QC Government (in development)

 Note:

 - Lots of folks for us to learn from who are already doing this
 - many external companies (e.g., Bug Bounty Programs and [goquotes.ca](https://goquotes.ca))
 - US Government has a Micro-purchase threshold that they just increased to $10K and a number of teams are experimenting with this threshold around the procurement of open source code
 - BC Government has the BC Developers Exchange which is their micro-procurement platform.
 They have had this for many years.
-They started small and ultimate went up to $70K for their micro-procurement 'code with us' platform and as much as $2M for their associated 'sprint with us' platform.
+They started small and ultimately went up to $70K for their micro-procurement 'Code with us' platform and as much as $2M for their associated 'Sprint with us' platform.
 They have really led the way and we are connected with them and learning from them.
 - QC Government - had conversations with them...they are also looking at implementing micro-procurement of open source code

 ---